fabiolnm/cieloz/README.md

  * RequisicaoCancelamento

 Then populates them with appropriate data.
-This gem validates these request objects according to Cielo Specifications present at Developer Manual), so it makes error handling easier, before the request is sent to Cielo Web Service.
+This gem validates these request objects according to Cielo Specifications present at Developer Guide (pages 10, 11, 26, 28 and 30), so it makes error handling easier, before the request is sent to Cielo Web Service.

 If the operation is valid, this gem serializes them as XML and submits to Cielo, parsing the response as a Transaction (Transacao) or Error (Erro) objects.
 Both keeps the original XML response